isinghrana/ai-starterkit-mymeds/chapter3/Readme.md

 ## Azure Concepts/Terms
 * Azure Functions - Azure Functions is a solution for easily running small pieces of code, or "functions," in the cloud.
 It's server-less so you can write just the code you need for the problem at hand without worrying about a whole application or the infrastructure to run it.

-* Azure Cognitive Services -  are a set of services which bring AI within reach of every developer—without requiring machine-learning expertise.
+* Azure Cognitive Services -  we've assembled a set of services which bring AI within reach of every developer—without requiring machine-learning expertise.
 All it takes is an API call to embed the ability to see, hear, speak, search, understand, and accelerate decision-making into your apps.

 * Azure Computer Vision Cognitive Service - Computer Vision is one of the Cognitive Services.
 It uses machine learning to read text from an image.